ondraz/cookiecutter-pypackage-jupyter-book/_sources/tutorial.md

 ![](http://images.jieyu.ai/images/202104/20210419175222.png)

-Click on the green `install` button at top right, choose `all repositories` then click on `install` button, following directions until all set.
+Click on the green Install button at top right, choose All repositories then click on Install button, following directions until all set.

-## Step 6: Upload code to github
+## Step 6: Upload Code to GitHub

-Back to your develop environment, find the folder named after the `[project_slug]`.
+Back to your develop environment, find the folder named after the `project_slug`.
 Move into this folder, and then setup git to use your GitHub repo and upload the
 code: